-Inkster police officer faces October trial in beating of motorist
+Inkster police officer faces Oct. trial in beating

 Detroit — A former Inkster police officer was in court Friday for a motions hearing ahead of his October trial on charges stemming from a January traffic stop involving the bloody beating of a motorist.